 One of the FCC’s primary goals is ensuring the reliability and security of the nation's communications infrastructure.
 That is why communications providers are required to report significant network outages to the FCC’s Network Outage Reporting System (NORS).

-Obtaining information on communications service disruptions is essential to the FCC's goal of ensuring the reliability and security of the nation's communications infrastructure.
-Accordingly, the FCC requires communications providers, including wireline, wireless, paging, cable, satellite VoIP and Signaling System 7 service providers to electronically report information about significant disruptions or outages to their communications systems that meet specified thresholds set forth in Part 4 of the FCC's rules (47 C.F.R.
-Part 4).
-Communications providers must also report information regarding communications disruptions affecting Enhanced 9-1-1 facilities and airports that meet the thresholds set forth in Part 4 of the FCC's rules.
-Given the sensitive nature of this data to both national security and commercial competitiveness, the outage data is presumed to be confidential.
+The FCC requires communications providers (including wireline, wireless, paging, cable, satellite, VoIP, and Signaling System 7 service providers) to electronically report information about outages that exceed specific thresholds in terms of duration and magnitude.
+Communications providers must also report information regarding communications disruptions affecting Enhanced 911 facilities and airports.
+Given the sensitive nature of this data to both national security and commercial competitiveness, the outage data is presumed confidential.

 NORS 3.0 Login: https://www.fcc.gov/licensing-databases/fcc-user-login

 NORS 3.0 New User Registration: https://apps2.fcc.gov/fccUserReg/pages/createAccount.htm

 NORS 3.0 Password Reset: https://apps2.fcc.gov/fccUserReg/pages/reset-passwd-identify.htm